ferransogas/hackupc2025-backend/README.md

 # split the bill
-This is a simple API that allows you to process receipts and voice recordings to extract product prices and categorize them.
+This is a simple API that helps you split bills with your contacts.
+It processes receipt images to extract products and prices, and analyzes voice recordings (which describe how the bill should be split) to categorize items and assign them to your friends.

 ## Getting started

 ### Prerequisites

-- Python > 3.9
+- Python >= 3.9, < 3.14
 - Poetry
 - Docker